fermga/TNFR-LFS/docs/index.md

 - **Aero balance drift** – derives rake trends exclusively from OutSim `pitch` plus front/rear suspension travel so the drift guidance mirrors native LFS telemetry even if `AeroCoherence` appears neutral.【F:tnfr_lfs/core/metrics.py†L1650-L1735】
-- **Tyre temperatures/pressures** – depend on the OutGauge extended
+- **Tyre temperatures/pressures** – TNFR × LFS now consumes the values
-  payload; HUD and exporters label the entries as `"sin datos"` whenever Live for Speed skips that block.
+  emitted by the OutGauge extended payload when they are finite and positive; when the block is disabled the fusion keeps the historical sample or `"sin datos"` so downstream tooling does not fabricate temperatures.【F:tnfr_lfs/acquisition/fusion.py†L594-L657】

 ## Branding and terminology